-33 (8) The spectacular concentration of income and wealth among the top one percent (1%) 34 and one-tenth percent (0.1%) is bad for the economy and bad for democracy.
-If other jurisdictions follow Rhode Island's lead in enacting policies based on the U.S. Securities and Exchange Commission disclosures, shareholders may realize that extreme chief executive officer to median worker pay ratios reduce their profits and, with this result in mind, make changes to their pay structure.

-- 5 SECTION 2.
-Chapter 44-11 of the General Laws entitled "Business Corporation Tax" is 6 hereby amended by adding thereto the following section: - 7
+1 follow Rhode Island's lead in enacting policies based on the U.S. Securities and Exchange 2 Commission disclosures, shareholders may realize that extreme chief executive officer to median 3 worker pay ratios reduce their profits and, with this result in mind, make changes to their pay 4 structure.
+5 SECTION 2.
+Chapter 44-11 of the General Laws entitled "Business Corporation Tax" is 6 hereby amended by adding thereto the following section: 7 44-11-2.4.

-44-11-2.4.
 Pay ratio surtax.

-- 8 (a) Pay ratio surtax shall be applicable to publicly traded corporations subject to U.S. - 9 Securities and Exchange Commission pay ratio reporting requirements.
-The following surtax is - 10 imposed in addition to the tax established in § 44-11-2: - 11 (1) For tax years beginning on or after January 1, 2022, a surtax of ten percent (10%) on - 12 the amount of the tax computed under § 44-11-2 is imposed if a corporation subject to this section - 13 reports a pay ratio of at least one hundred to one (100:1) but less than two hundred fifty to one - 14 (250:1) on U.S. Securities and Exchange Commission disclosures. - 15 (2) For tax years beginning on or after January 1.
-2022, a surtax of twenty-five percent - 16 (25%) on the amount of the tax computed under § 44-11-2 is imposed if a corporation subject to - 17 this section reports a pay ratio of two hundred fifty to one (250:1) or greater on U.S. Securities and - 18 Exchange Commission disclosures. - 19 (3) The surtax shall be added to the amount of the tax computed under § 44-11-2 in - 20 computing the total tax due by the corporation for the taxable year or years under this chapter.
-The - 21 estimated tax provisions of chapter 26 of title 44 shall apply to the surtax. - 22 SECTION 3.
+8 (a) Pay ratio surtax shall be applicable to publicly traded corporations subject to U.S. 9 Securities and Exchange Commission pay ratio reporting requirements.
+The following surtax is 10 imposed in addition to the tax established in § 44-11-2: 11 (1) For tax years beginning on or after January 1, 2023, a surtax of ten percent (10%) on 12 the amount of the tax computed under § 44-11-2 is imposed if a corporation subject to this section 13 reports a pay ratio of at least one hundred to one (100:1) but less than two hundred fifty to one 14 (250:1) on U.S. Securities and Exchange Commission disclosures.
+15 (2) For tax years beginning on or after January 1, 2023, a surtax of twenty-five percent 16 (25%) on the amount of the tax computed under § 44-11-2 is imposed if a corporation subject to 17 this section reports a pay ratio of two hundred fifty to one (250:1) or greater on U.S. Securities and 18 Exchange Commission disclosures.
+19 (3) The surtax shall be added to the amount of the tax computed under § 44-11-2 in 20 computing the total tax due by the corporation for the taxable year or years under this chapter.
+The 21 estimated tax provisions of chapter 26 of title 44 shall apply to the surtax.
+22 SECTION 3.
 This act shall take effect upon passage.
+L C004072